Kohima district: Administration

-Kohima District is administered by a Deputy Commissioner, who has a number of Additional Deputy Commissioners (ADCs) and Sub-Division officers (SDOs) with responsibilities for each of the administrative circles.
+Kohima District is administered by a Deputy Commissioner, assisted by a number of Additional Deputy Commissioners (ADCs) and Sub-Division officers (SDOs) with responsibilities for each of the administrative circles.
 There exists also a District Urban Development Agency for Kohima.
 The current Deputy Commissioner of Kohima District is Shanavas C.

 Kohima District is subdivided into the five administrative circles of Chiephobozou, Botsa, Kezocha, Jakhama, Kohima Sadar and Sechü–Zubza.
 These administrative circles are grouped into three Rural Development Blocks, which are Kohima (for Kohima Sadar and Sechü–Zubza), Chiephobozou (for Chiephobozou, Botsa and some of Kezocha) and Jakhama (for Jakhama and the rest of Kezocha).

 Demographics

-According to the 2011 census of India Kohima District has a population of 267,988, of which 121,088 or 45% lived in urban areas.
+According to the 2011 census of India, Kohima District has a population of 267,988, of which 121,088 or 45% lived in urban areas.
 This gives it a ranking of 576th in India (out of a total of 640).
 Kohima district has a sex ratio of 928 females for every 1000 males, and a literacy rate of 85%.

 Religion

 Christianity is the largest religion in the district, followed by 85% of the people.
 Hinduism is the second-largest religion, followed by 11% of the population.
-Islam and Other religions form 1.8% and 0.57% of the population respectively.
+Islam and other religions are followed by 1.8% and 0.57% of the population respectively.